Travis Etienne

-Travis Etienne Jr. (born January 26, 1999) is an American football running back for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Clemson and was selected by the Jaguars in the first round of the 2021 NFL Draft.
+Travis Etienne Jr. (born January 26, 1999) is an American professional football running back for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Jaguars in the first round of the 2021 NFL draft.

-Early years
+Early life

-Etienne was raised in Jennings, Louisiana and is of Louisiana Creole ancestry.
+Etienne was raised in Jennings, Louisiana, and is of Louisiana Creole ancestry.
 His father works for a well service company in the oil industry, while his mother, Donnetta is a nurse.

 Etienne attended Jennings High School in Jennings, Louisiana.
 As a senior, he rushed for 2,459 yards with 39 touchdowns.
 For his career, he had 8,864 total yards with 115 total touchdowns.
 He was rated as a four-star recruit and the 15th highest-rated running back recruit in the country by the 247Sports.com Composite, which aggregates the ratings of the major recruiting services.
 Etienne committed to Clemson University to play college football on January 21, 2017.

-Travis' younger brother Trevor is a freshman running back for the University of Florida Gators football.
+Travis' younger brother Trevor was drafted by the Carolina Panthers with 114th pick in the 2025 NFL draft.

 College career

-Freshman year
+2017 season

-As a freshman at Clemson in 2017, Etienne led the team in rushing with 766 yards on 107 carries with 13 touchdowns.
+As a freshman at Clemson in 2017, he was part of a backfield that contained Tavien Feaster, Adam Choice, C.J.
+Fuller, and dual-threat quarterback Kelly Bryant.
+He led the team in rushing with 766 yards on 107 carries with 13 touchdowns.

-Sophomore year
+2018 season

 As a sophomore in 2018, he was a key member of a Clemson team that won the national championship.
 Etienne rushed for 1,659 yards on the year and had an FBS-leading 24 rushing touchdowns.
 He had an additional two receiving touchdowns, bringing his total touchdowns from scrimmage to 26, which also led FBS.
-After winning the 2018 ACC Championship Game against Pitt, Etienne was named the MVP of the game.
+He had eight games going over 100 rushing yards After winning the 2018 ACC Championship Game against Pitt, Etienne was named the MVP of the game.
 Etienne was named ACC Player of the Year and ACC Offensive Player of the Year following the regular season.
 He was named a first-team All-American by Sporting News and ESPN, and was a consensus second-team All-American.